codyjrivera/ids-artifact/README.md

 Section 5 of the paper.
 The time values on the table for a given method are the sum of the time reported by this script for that method, and the time reported by this script for the impact set verification of a particular data structure.

+A script under the `utils/` directory, `gen-tab2.py`, generates the final time values for the `Verif.
+Time (s)` column in Table 2 by performing the above calculation.
+To generate these values, complete the following two steps (assuming you are in the top-level directory):
+1. Run `cd utils`.
+2. Run `python3 ./gen-tab2.py RESULTS`, where `RESULTS` is the output from running `./boogie-all.sh`.

+A sample `RESULTS` is `utils/artifact-boogie-results.txt`.

 ### Support for Claim 3 (~8hr full, ~2.75hr partial)
 We implement our suite of methods using Dafny, a widely used high-level verification